Shabaz Masoud: Masoud vs. Davies

-In May 2024, Frank Warren announced a 'Magnificent 7' to take place at Resorts World Arena in Birmingham on 20 July with Masoud challenging Liam Davies (17-0, 8 KOs) for his IBO super-bantamweight title.
+In May 2024, Frank Warren announced a 'Magnificent 7' to take place at Resorts World Arena in Birmingham on 20 July with Masoud challenging Liam Davies (17–0, 8 KOs) for his IBO super-bantamweight title.
 Warren hyped the bout as a "cracking domestic scrap".
 Four weeks prior to the event, the fight was postponed due to Davies contracting a virus that rendered him unfit to compete.
 Tristan Davies, Davies' father and trainer, emphasized that the illness was real and condemned the "disrespectful" responses on social media that accused Liam of dodging the fight.
-Masoud still fought on the same card, outpointing Marvin Solano in an eight-round contest, while the fight with Davies was expected to happen later in the year.
+Masoud still fought on the same card, outpointing Marvin Solano in an eight-round featherweight contest, while the fight with Davies was expected to happen later in the year.
 Following Masoud's win over Solano, he and Davies had a heated confrontation.
 The two had history as Masoud had two wins over Davies in the amateurs.
 Davies was confident in his punching power and considered himself the superior boxer.

 The bout between Masoud and Davies was rescheduled to take place on 2 November 2024 at BP Pulse Live in Birmingham.
 Davies weighed 121.6 pounds and Masoud came in at 121.9 pounds.
 On the night, Masoud defeated Davies, winning by split decision after 12 competitive rounds.
 The fight started with Masoud displaying his boxing skills, landing precise jabs and controlling the distance.
 As the rounds continued, Davies tried to increase the pressure, but he frequently found himself caught by Masoud's counter-strategies.
 Although he had a few successful moments, Davies faced difficulty in establishing his rhythm.
 In the fourth round, Davies sustained a cut near his right eye.
 In the later rounds, Davies demonstrated great determination, however Masoud consistently delivered sharper punches.
 By the end of the bout, Masoud had proven himself to be a technically proficient fighter.
-The scorecards read 116-112 and 115-113 in favour of Masoud, while one judge scored it 115-113 for Davies.
+The scorecards read 116–112 and 115–113 in favour of Masoud, while one judge scored it 115–113 for Davies.
 After the fight, both boxers showed mutual respect, acknowledging each other's performances.
 Masoud was highly praised after the fight.